craigthomasfrost/cfdesigner.github.io/professional-study/index.md

 ---
 layout: work
-title: A study of the professional
+title: A Study of the Professional
 ---
 ### Note from the author